Updated: Oct 3, 2022

-The first wash is the most gratifying one.
-Real progress is made and you can really tell by the color of the water!
+The first wash is the most gratifying one (or presoak).
+Real progress is made, and you can really tell by the color of the water!
 Here is where most of the washing tutorials are a little different from my real-life process.
 Many will say to remove the fleece in 15 minutes or before the water has time to cool.
 That seems like good advice, but I usually leave it in for an hour maybe longer, and *gasp* sometimes the water completely cools.
-After soaking you are ready drain or run the wool through the wringer to remove as much dirty water as possible.
+After soaking you are ready to drain or run the wool through the wringer to remove as much dirty water as possible.
 We have a septic system for our home, and I would not recommend washing and draining wool into a septic.
 It is kind of like pouring grease down the drain.
-I always dump or run it out into our yard where it has the added benefit of moisture and a little fertilizer for the grass.
-Repeat the wash process for a 2nd and if needed, 3rd wash.
-After each wash I often pick through the locks as I add them back to the next wash.
-I pull open the dirty locks to allow the dirt to wash away the dirt.
+I always dump or run it out into our yard where it has the added benefit of moisture and a little fertilizer for the grass and flowers.
+Repeat the wash process for a 2nd time if needed.
+After each wash, I often pick through the locks as I add them back to the next wash or rinse.
+I pull open the dirty locks to allow the water to wash away the dirt.

-A Little More about Water Temperature on Second Wash
+A Little More about Water Temperature on Second Wash/Rinse

 Second Wash- Looking better!

-How many washes your fleece needs will depend in part on what you plan to do with it.
+How much lanolin needs to be removed will depend, in part, on what you plan to do with it.
 If you are going to use it without commercial processing, leaving a little lanolin is nice for spinning.
-Commercial processors want squeaky clean wool, so make sure the wash water is fairly clear on the last wash and that the dry fleece does not have any tacky feeling of left over lanolin.
+Commercial processors want squeaky clean wool, so it may be necessary to wash a second time.
+Also check that the dry fleece does not have any tacky feeling of left-over lanolin.